hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 ## Requirements

 The ACM Private CA Provider needs to be authorized via IAM credentials to perform operations.
-Every Consul Server needs to be running in an environment where a suitable IAM configuration is present.
+Every Consul server needs to be running in an environment where a suitable IAM configuration is present.

-The [standard AWS SDK credential locations](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) are used which means that suitable credentials and region configuration need to be present in one of:
+The [standard AWS SDK credential locations](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) are used, which means that suitable credentials and region configuration need to be present in one of the following:
  1. Environment variables
- 2. Shared credentials file
+ 1. Shared credentials file
- 3. Via an EC2 instance role
+ 1. Via an EC2 instance role

 The IAM credential provided must have permission for the following actions: